MichalWawro/Random-Dinner-Ideas/README.md

-# Dinner Ideas Randomizer
+# Random Recipe Generator

-A simple Dinner Ideas Randomizer web application built with React.js on frontend, Java & Spring Boot on backend, and a database in PostgreSQL.
+A simple web application built with React.js on frontend, Java & Spring Boot on backend, and a database in PostgreSQL.
 The app gets a random recipe from the database based on selected filters and displays it on the page.

 ## Features: